 COUNT PER OUNCE: 16 to 18

-The good news of the 12 grams of fat per ounce, only 2 grams is saturated fat.
+The good news of the 12 grams of fat per ounce, only 2 grams are saturated fat.
 The complete ratio works out to 1:2:1 (saturated, monounsaturated (oleic acid in the cashew) and polyunsaturated).
-Scientist approve of this as the ideal ratio of fats for optimal health.
+Scientists approve of this as the ideal ratio of fats for optimal health.
 This means cashews are actually less fattening than almonds, peanuts, pecans, and walnuts.

 Magnesium in Cashews like all the nuts listed in this article (and just about any nut anywhere) is always at the top of the list of most content per ounce.
 You’ll get about 20 percent of your body needs in a day in a single serving.

 The beneficial fatty acids, phytosterol, squalene, and alpha-tocopherol, are part of the heart-healthy diet lowering your risk of heart disease.
 Cholesterol content?
 Zero.

 |Copper||.5 mg||B2 – Riboflavin||.03 mg|